AnthonyKenny98/GroupChatBot/README.md

   $ ./scripts/heroku_setup.sh
   ```
 ### Setup a Bot
 The following can be repeated for as many bots in as many groupchats as you would like.
 You will be prompted for your GroupMe Access Token.
+You will also be prompted to enter the name of your config file.
+This can be one you define or just enter "default"
   ```
   $ ./scripts/bot_setup.sh
   ```